industrial-edge/performance-insight-getting-started/docs/Installation.md

 # Configure PLC Connection

 To read data from the PLC and provide the data, we will use OPC UA Connector to establish connection with the PLC .
-The OPC UA Connector sends the data to the Databus, where the Data Service app can collect what is needed.The Performance Insight app is extremely dependent on a properly configured data service app.
+The OPC UA Connector sends the data to the Databus, where the Data Service app can collect what is needed.
+The Performance Insight app is extremely dependent on a properly configured data service app.
 In order to build this infrastructure, these apps must be configured properly:

 - OPC UA Connector